How to Improve Your Virtual Communication: Tips for Leaders

 - Look directly into the camera when listening and responding to a member of the audience to create the impression that you are “facing” them.

 - When appropriate, don’t be afraid to laugh along with others, as it signals receptivity.

-- Use nods appropriately to acknowledge others’ feeling and thoughts.
+- Use nods appropriately to acknowledge others’ feelings and thoughts.

-- Ensure you’re listening actively and affirming the experiences, problems, and stories of others.
+- Ensure you’re using active listening techniques and affirming the experiences, problems, and stories of others.